An independent predictor of mortality and the cause of significant morbidity associated with falls.

 A common problem in frail older people.
 Orthostatic hypotension-related hospitalizations increase markedly with age.

-Common causes include drugs (e.g., alpha-blockers, including tamsulosin [used for treating conditions such as benign prostatic hypertrophy]), diseases causing peripheral neuropathy (e.g., diabetes mellitus), and Parkinson disease.
+Common causes include drugs (e.g., alpha-blockers, including tamsulosin [used for treating conditions such as benign prostatic hypertrophy], and diuretics), diseases causing peripheral neuropathy (e.g., diabetes mellitus), Parkinson disease, and dementia with Lewy bodies.

 Primary neurodegenerative disorders of the autonomic nervous system (pure autonomic failure, and multiple system atrophy or Shy-Drager syndrome) are less common, but cause severe orthostatic hypotension.